 Your Personal Information may be stored in hardcopy documents or in an electronic form in software or on computer servers.
 The Florey maintains computer and network security; for example, the Florey uses firewalls (security measures for the Internet) and other security systems such as user identifiers and passwords to control access to its computer systems.
 Paper records are stored in locked filing cabinets or store rooms in secure areas.

 The Florey’s employees, contractors and students are obliged to treat any Personal Information confidentially, and access to the Personal Information is restricted to those employees, contractors and students who need to use the Personal Information, who have been trained to handle such Personal Information properly and observe strict standards of confidentiality.

 The Florey will also take reasonable steps to destroy or de-identify your Personal Information when it no longer needs it, and will only retain your Personal Information for so long as it is reasonably needed for the functions and activities of its business.

 Where lawful and practicable, you will be given the option to deal with the Florey without identifying yourself (for example, if you are enquiring about the activities that the Florey undertakes).

 Individuals should be aware that contact details are required in order for the Florey to issue tax-deductible receipts.

-While we seek to recognise the contributions of our donors and supporters in our publications, individuals wishing to remain anonymous in our publications and at other public forums should notify the Head of Strategy and Public Affairs and the Head of Fundraising at the Florey on firstname.lastname@example.org.
+While the Florey seeks to recognise the contributions of its donors and supporters in its publications, individuals wishing to remain anonymous in publications and at other public forums should notify the Head of Strategy and Public Affairs and the Head of Fundraising at the Florey on firstname.lastname@example.org.

-The Florey will provide you with the opportunity to change the way we communicate with you, the information we provide, or opt out of receiving future communications from us.
+The Florey will provide you with the opportunity to change the way it communicates with you, the information it provides, or to opt out of receiving future communications.
 Unsubscribe links are included at the bottom of certain marketing emails, or you can contact email@example.com. with the words “Remove from database” in the subject line.

 30 Royal Parade, Parkville 3052